 Study abroad opportunities can offer students a wide range of benefits, including developing global awareness, enriching academic learning, supporting the growth of leadership skills, advancing networking and career opportunities, improving second language skills, and enhancing personal growth.
 Advisors and faculty can utilize the following resources as tools to help students stay committed and aligned to their academic goals.

-Learn more about grants that support visits to GEO centers abroad (mini-grants), increase familiarization with GEO study abroad programs (staff grants), and aid in the exploration of locations for the purpose of developing new faculty-led study abroad programs (faculty development grants).
+**Due to the financial impacts of the pandemic, faculty and staff grants have been paused.
+GEO hopes to relaunch grant opportunities during the 2022-23 Academic Year.
+More details to be announced at a later date.** Learn more about grants that support visits to GEO centers abroad (mini-grants), increase familiarization with GEO study abroad programs (staff grants), and aid in the exploration of locations for the purpose of developing new faculty-led study abroad programs (faculty development grants).